michmattera/newline-alebrije/TESTING.md

      ![Steps-Page first button](assets/testing-files/third-page-first-button.gif)

-     - Steps in the steps page that bring to a specific section on the same page.
+     - Steps in the steps page that bring to a specific section on the same page, and in a spacific section in the about-us.html.

           1. First step: